softgen007/FractionOperations/README.md

  - Goto "Run As" -> "Java Application"
  - Goto Console Window in Eclipse
  - Enter your input against "Enter Input: " prompt and press enter

+#### Note
+You can run this program from Java command line as well if you choose so or any other IDE or method you may prefer.